 Control 1 (CTL1) is the 'isolation' control.
-When 90-120psi is supplied to the Control Supply port and solenoid 1 is activated (on/open), the control pressure closes a normally open (flow) valve and configures the internal calibration valves into isolate mode.
+When 90-120psi is supplied to the Control Supply port and solenoid 1 is correctly energized, the control pressure closes a normally open (flow) valve and configures the internal calibration valves into isolate mode, isolating the inputs from the transducers.
 This means that pressures applied to the pressure measurement ports (Px 1-16) will not reach the transducers.
 Solenoid CTL1 controls both internal calibration valves simultaneously, and they cannot be operated separately.